 While gaming tends to be the star of the show, there are still some unique things to do at Golden Nugget in Las Vegas.

 Things To Do at Golden Nugget

 Stage Bar, which can be found on the exterior of Golden Nugget under the Fremont Street Canopy, offers the opportunity to grab a drink to go, or to sit and watch the unique assortment of people that visit Vegas as they pass by.

 Grab a drink with a view: Chart House, a seafood restaurant within GN, has a bar that is built around a 75,000-gallon aquarium stocked with an assortment of tropical fish.
 Stop in for Chart House’s happy hour Monday – Friday from 4 pm – 6 pm which offers the opportunity to score $5 well cocktails, $7 premium cocktails, and $4 domestic bottles.

 Hit Troy Liquor Bar: While nightclubs are common on the Strip, they are much harder to find downtown.
 Troy Liquor Bar is perched on the second level of the Golden Nugget overlooking the neon canyon that is the Fremont Street Experience.
 If DJs and dancing are on your itinerary, put Troy atop your list.
-Although Troy can’t be considered “extremely cheap” drinks are not terribly priced by nightclub standards with most cocktails costing $15 or so.
+Although Troy can’t be considered inexpensive, drinks aren’t terribly priced by nightclub standards with most cocktails costing $15 or so.